 Some might say it’s like gold.
-And other might say it’s like candy.
+And others might say it’s like candy.
 Either way, what everybody is trying to say is that they’re super, super special!

-Today however, I’m going to share a method in which we’ll learn how to caramelize onions wery, very slowly on the stove. . . drawing all of their natural sugars to their surface.
+I’m going to share a method in which we’ll learn how to caramelize onions very slowly on the stove. . . drawing all of their natural sugars to their surface.

 I love watching a pot full of bright white onions slowly switch to contain only a slim layer of deep caramel, cooked onions.
 It’s a little like magic!

 Although you can use olive oil, I love using clarified, unsalted butter to caramelize my onions.
-In the recipe below, I’ll explain a simple, quick and easy way to do it.
+It adds flavor and the final result is almost spreadable.

-- They become spreadable, making them perfect to add to sandwich or a pizza.
+- Using this method, the onions become spreadable, making them perfect to add to a sandwich or a pizza.

-- The onions are perfect to add to bite-sized hors d’oeuvres, soups and sauces, and perhaps — on occasion — to a spoon!
+- The onions are perfect to add to bite-sized hors d’oeuvres, soups, stews, and sauces, and perhaps — on occasion — to a spoon!